The Ethiopia Private Health Sector Project

 - Ethiopia’s growing private health sector needs to improve engagement and service quality.

 - Abt is building capacity to improve priority health services offered through the private sector.

 - More quality health services are now available through the private sector.

 While health care delivery remains dominated by the public sector, the Ethiopian private health sector is growing in size and scope.
 About half of Ethiopian health expenditures go to private providers, and the quality and availability of priority health services by private providers is uneven.
-The Ethiopian government’s plans include an enhanced role for the private sector in delivering priority health services in an effort to improve access to tuberculosis, HIV, reproductive, maternal, neonatal, child health/family planning (RMNCH/FP), and malaria programs.
+The Ethiopian government’s plans include an enhanced role for the private sector in delivering priority health services in an effort to improve access to tuberculosis, HIV, family planning (FP), maternal, neonatal, child health (MNCH), and malaria programs.

 Through the USAID-funded Ethiopia Private Health Sector Project (PHSP), Abt works with Ethiopian counterparts to: